 According to AHA/ACC/HRS 2017 guidelines, flecainide is contraindicated in patients with structural heart disease.
-Other contraindications include hypersensitivity, documented second or third-degree AV block, sick sinus syndrome, bundle branch block, cardiogenic shock, acquired/congenital QT prolongation with a history of torsades de pointes, and concurrent intake of ritonavir.
+Other contraindications include hypersensitivity, documented second or third-degree AV block, sick sinus syndrome, bundle branch block, cardiogenic shock, and acquired/congenital QT prolongation with a history of torsades de pointed.

 Narrow Therapeutic Index

-In patients with renal failure or hepatic impairment, it is prudent to monitor EKG, blood pressure, periodic serum trough concentration.
+In patients with renal failure or hepatic impairment, it is prudent to monitor EKG and blood pressure and to obtain periodic serum trough concentration.
 Therapeutic trough concentration is between 0.2 to 1 mcg/ml.
 Lower trough concentration is sufficient in pediatric patients.